yellows8/3ds_smashbroshax/README.md

 * v1.0.5.
 USA: "supported".
 The target heap address for overwriting the target object varies, hence this hax doesn't actually work right with this version.
 This version is not fully supported due to this.
 * v1.1.0.
 USA: supported+tested. "gameother": supported+tested.
 * v1.1.1.
 USA: supported+tested. "gameother": supported+tested.
+* v1.1.2.
+USA: supported+tested. "gameother": supported+tested.

-Last version tested with this vuln was v1.1.1, vuln still isn't fixed with that version.
+Last version tested with this vuln was v1.1.2, vuln still isn't fixed with that version.

 EUR and JPN full-game .code binaries addresses-wise are basically the same, for v1.0.4 at least.
 Hence, the filenames for these two regions include "gameother".